testingautomated-usi/deepjanus/README.md

 ## General Information ##
-This repository contains the tools and the data of the paper "Model-based Exploration of the Frontier of Behaviours for Deep Learning System Testing" by V. Riccio and P. Tonella, to be published in the Proceedings of the ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2020).
+This repository contains the tools and the data of the paper "Model-based Exploration of the Frontier of Behaviours for Deep Learning System Testing" by V. Riccio and P. Tonella, published in the [Proceedings of the ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2020)](https://dl.acm.org/doi/abs/10.1145/3368089.3409730).

 ## Repository Structure ##
 The package is structured as follows: